OVERVIEW

 (A) Knowledge

-1. At the end of the course the student should be able to comprehend the normal disposition, clinically relevant interrelationships, functional and cross sectional anatomy of the various structures in the body. identify the microscopic structure and correlate elementary ultra-structure of various organs and tissues and correlate the structure with the functions as a prerequisite for understanding the altered state in various disease processes.
+1. At the end of the course the student should be able to comprehend the normal disposition, clinically relevant interrelationships, and functional and cross-sectional anatomy of the various structures in the body. identify the microscopic structure correlate the elementary ultra-structure of various organs and tissues and correlate the structure with the functions as a prerequisite for understanding the altered state in various disease processes.

 2. Comprehend the basic structure and connections of the central nervous system to analyse the integrative and regulative functions of the organs and systems.
 He/She should be able to locate the site of gross lesions according to the deficits encountered.